AMACB/picoCTF-2019-writeups/problems/sice_cream/README.md

 - Eating a sice cream `free`s the respective pointer, but does not `NULL` it out in `creams`.
 This allows us to potentially abuse a double free.
 - `name` is directly above `creams` in memory.
 - If we `reintroduce` with a name of the full length `256`, we can leak the first pointer in `creams`.

 Since most heap problems require a libc leak at some point, we think of ways to do this.
 Unfortunately, we can only allocate fastbin size chunks, which will not produce libc pointers.
 If only we could make a smallbin chunk...

 The key observation to make from here is that `rename` lets us have total control of `256` bytes (actually `255` because of the forced `\n`) in memory.
-We actually _can_ make a smallbin chunk: a fake one in `name`.
-Of course, we wouldn't be able to free that chunk to actually get the libc pointers written in unless we controlled `creams`.
+We actually _can_ make a smallbin chunk: a forged one in `name`.
+Of course, we wouldn't be able to free that smallbin chunk to actually get the libc pointers written in unless we controlled `creams`.

 But we can in fact control `creams`!
-Remembering that `name` is right above `creams` in memory, we realize that we can use a  double free into fastbin forward pointer poisoning to get `malloc` to return a fake chunk in `names`, right above `creams`!
-Thus, we write into `names` the following data:
+Remembering that `name` is right above `creams` in memory, we realize that we can use a  double free into fastbin forward pointer poisoning to get `malloc` to return a fake chunk in `name`, right above `creams`!
+Thus, we will write into `name` the following data:
 ```
 [name]
 0x602040:    0x0000000000000000    0x00000000000000c1